 1 | Use “person-first” language

 Instead of calling someone “a schizophrenic” or “an autistic,” utilize phrases such as “a woman with schizophrenia” or “a boy with autism.”
-This may sound like a subtle distinction, but the former uses the person’s diagnosis as the sole identifying characteristic, whereas the latter indicates that the diagnosis is just one of many traits of the individual.
-I advocate for person-first language at the end of this Huffington Post article that I was quoted in.
+This may sound like a subtle distinction, but the former uses the person’s diagnosis as the sole identifying characteristic, whereas the latter indicates that the diagnosis is just one of many traits of the individual.*

 2 | Avoid using diagnoses to describe someone’s personality, behavior or appearance